 It’s the middle of winter on the Canadian prairies, and a storm is brewing.
 John, a farmer, tells his wife Ann that he is going to check on his aging father before the blizzard hits.
-This means walking seventeen miles each way over hill and dale in the deep snow, and Ann doesn’t want him to go.
+This means walking five miles each way over hill and dale in the deep snow, and Ann doesn’t want him to go.
 She doesn’t want to be left alone to care for the animals, and she’s worried about his safety.
 John is kind but firm, insisting that he has to go.
 He offers to stop by their friend Steven’s house on his way, saying that he will tell Steven to come keep Ann company, and join the two of them for supper and a game of cards when he returns in the evening.

 John and Ann have been married for seven years.
 John is big, strong and quiet.
 He adores his pretty, lively wife, and wants to give her all the nice things she could ever want.
 He works day and night and refuses to hire a helping hand so that they can pay off the mortgage on the farm, move to a bigger house, and Ann can have some pretty clothes.
 Ann loves her husband, but she gets bored and lonely living on their farm.
 She knows that it will take many years before their mortgage is paid off, and she wishes they could have some fun and enjoy each other’s company while they are still young.
 She feels guilty for not appreciating all the things John does for her, and yet she cannot help but feel trapped.

 When John leaves, Ann sets about tidying up the house for Steven’s visit.
 The snowstorm outside quickly reveals itself to be just as violent and extreme as she had suspected.
 Ann paints the bedroom door to keep herself busy and tries not to think about her frustration at being left home alone.
 She begins to wonder if John will really return that night, considering how bad the storm is looking.